EunicePMV/cs50P/project/README.md

 # Invoice Generator
 #### Video Demo: <URL HERE>
 #### Description:
-The project is all about
+The project is all about generating invoice to the provided customer details such as name, address, product name, product quantity, product price and the total to be payed, including the issued date and due date.

 <!-- what project is -->